What is the best way to mockup a website? It is the one that will not cause misunderstandings between web designers and

-Do you want to create a mockup which will not cause misunderstandings between web designers and web developers?
-We offer 9 best practices that can significantly help you to create a great mockup and implement it with ease.
+Do you want to create a mockup that will not cause misunderstandings between web designers and web developers?
+We offer 9 best practices that can significantly help you to create great mockup and implement it with ease.

-Every page/view should be prepared as a separate PSD file with corresponding intuitive name.
+Every page/view should be prepared as a separate PSD file with a corresponding intuitive name.

 2. Observe the grid layout when mockup a website

 All structural elements of the design should be arranged as an appropriate layered structure with clear titles, so a programmer can easily find all the elements, eg.:

 - sign-up button